FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 optional parameter called label and a name for the entry.The label option replaces the numbers from the auto enumeration with the labels given.

-The to cite the bibliography item within the document, we use the cite command, containing name as a parameter.
+Then to cite the bibliography item within the document we use the cite command, containing name as a parameter.

 We start the bibliography environment with a numerical parameter.
 This defines how much space is to be reserved for all the labels.
-If for example, we have less than 10 items in the Bibliography we would begin the bibliography environment with an parameter, whose value is 9.
+If for example, we have less than 10 items in the Bibliography we would begin the bibliography environment with a parameter, whose value is 9.

 ..
 L14